 In a Work Study program, the employer pays only 25-60 percent of the student’s wages; the rest is subsidized by federal or state funds.
 Work Study students can, therefore, find jobs and may be able to keep their loan debt down by earning part of their aid eligibility, rather than borrowing more loans.
 Jobs may be located on or off campus with non-profit organizations or private corporations.
 Many offer career-related and/or community service experience.
 A student may work up to 19 hours per week and pay rates are the same as for comparable, non Work Study jobs.
 No job pays less than the prevailing minimum wage.
 In addition, the America Reads/America Counts program offers reading and math tutoring jobs in local elementary schools and family literacy programs.

 Work Study allows an individual to work for any office or organization on campus or for certain approved off-campus employers.
-Students who accept Work Study on their Financial Aid Award are required to complete a questionnaire and then are placed in a Work Study position, based on the responses to that questionnaire.
+Students who accept Work Study on their Financial Aid Award are required to contact their job of interest and speak with that position supervisor.
+Then complete the Work Study process by completing the paperwork with HR and the Financial Aid office.

 Typically, you are paid minimum wage for the hours you work.
 The money earned on an hourly basis is then deducted from the total amount of the award until it is exhausted.
 At that point, you must stop working or be hired on as a Non-Work Study employee.